 Watch “The DutchCrafters Story” to learn more about us, and get a peek inside some of the wood shops we work with.

 6) How long does it take to make and receive my custom furniture?

 Quality takes time.
 Each piece is assigned a lead time or build time.
 Build times are listed on each product page below the product photo, under the Features section.
 Build times can run anywhere from 6-16 weeks.
 Most fall within 6 to 12 weeks.
 Delivery can take 2 to 3 weeks.
 We assure you, your custom furniture is worth the wait.

-The Amish Oleta Dining Chair has a build time of 6 to 8 weeks.
+The Amish Dahlgren Double Cross Back Chair has a build time of 11 to 13 weeks.